yeedle/mapix/README.md

 ## Usage
 ### Rint

 `Rint` is a trick by [Jon Gjengset](https://github.com/jonhoo) to get R to run a script interactively.
 Check out [his explanation for how it works](https://thesquareplanet.com/blog/interactive-r-scripts/).
 I changed it slightly to allow the R script to accept command line arguments.
+The commands are all executed with `Rint`.

 ### mapcreate
 Usage: `mapcreate filename`